zsteinkamp/m4l-TapPanVerb/README.md

 ### FB Delay
 Allows for some control over the resonant frequencies of the feedback circuit.
 The circuit has an oscillating delay to try to mitigate ringing, and this knob controls its midpoint and scale (+/-50%).

+### FB Rate
+Controls the rate of the LFO that is modulating the feedback delay time.

 ## TODO